Posts

 Image

-Since the Coandă effect (CE) is precisely an 'effect', it cannot be by itself a cause of any force, the same as the pressure field in the velocity-vorticity formulation of the Navier-Stokes equations (vortex methods), in which such a field is decoupled from the flow solution (it can be obtained by reconstruction of the streamline function).
+Since the Coandă effect (CE) is precisely an 'effect', it cannot be by itself a cause of any force, the same as the pressure field in the velocity-vorticity formulation of the Navier-Stokes equations (vortex methods), in which such a field is decoupled from the flow solution (it can be obtained by reconstruction of the stream function).
 The real cause of lift (and drag!) generation is vorticity, detached from the entire surface [1,2,3], in addition to viscosity (under certain operating conditions; low AoA range).
 Thus, the correct question should be: Is the "Coanda effect"* related to lift on an airfoil?
 The short answer is: yes, and no. I mean, in first instance, it depends on the orientation of the flow when such an airfoil is operating.
-For the low AoA range, the CE seems to be present due to the effect of the viscosity and the curvature in contact with the fluid; however, if such an airfoil (at the same Reynolds number; Re) is stalled, the CE is absent sinc
+For the low AoA range, the CE seems to be present due to the effect of the viscosity and the curvature in contact with the fluid; however, if such an airfoil (at the same Reynolds number; Re) is stalled, the CE is absent since th